khizraghaffarkk/khizraghaffarkk/README.md

 💼 Professional Experience: My diverse experience includes:

 - Research Intern: Leveraging LLMs to enhance observability in telecommunications, focusing on data interpretation and model accuracy.
-- Software Tester: Conducting manual and automation testing, creating test plans, and collaborating with development teams to ensure high-quality software delivery using tools like Selenium, Cypress, and Postman.
+- Software Tester: Conducting manual and automation testing, creating test plans, and collaborating with development teams to ensure high-quality software delivery using tools like Selenium, Cypress, Robot Framework, and Postman.
-- MERN Stack Developer: Designing user interfaces and optimizing backend systems, while conducting API testing and integrating with cloud services.
+- MERN Stack Developer: Designing user interfaces and optimizing backend systems, while conducting API testing using Postman.

 🌟 Creative Problem Solver: Beyond coding, I consider myself a creative thinker and problem solver.
 I believe in the power of technology to create a positive impact and am dedicated to developing software that not only meets but exceeds user expectations.